-Shirotae, also known as the Mount Fuji cherry, is one of the most beautiful of the white-flowered Japanes cherries.
-The pure whiteness of the mass of blossom contrasts nicely with the unusually dark bark.
+Shirotae, also known as the Mount Fuji cherry, is one of the most beautiful of all the white-flowered Japanes cherries.
+The pure whiteness of the mass of blossom contrasts nicely with the unusually dark bark, and Shirotae grows with a characteristic spreading flat-topped form.

 The Japanese word "shirotae" describes the dazzling whiteness of snow, and the blossom of Shirotae does indeed have the same intense whiteness.
 The edges of the petals are also ruffled or feathered, a distinctive characteristic of this variety.